Vanguard is a favored custodian in the small business retirement space. For many companies we work with, it’s their #1 choice.

 How do They Work?

-Employees (you) can contribute as much as $19,500 per year toward your retirement account.
-If you make less than $19,500, you may contribute 100% of your earnings and again, if you’re over 50-years old, you may contribute the extra $6,500.
+Employees (you) can contribute the annual deferral amount noted above toward your retirement account.
+If you make less than the annual deferral, you may contribute 100% of your earnings.

 You also contribute as the employer.
 This money comes from your company’s profit sharing.
 You’ll need the following equation to determine how much you may contribute as the employer: